 So, what is foster care and what does it mean to foster?

-Becoming a foster parent enables you to change the lives of children and young people for the better, this could be for a short-term or longer term foster placement.
+Becoming a foster parent enables you to change the lives of children and young people for the better, this could be for a short term or long term foster placement.
 Foster care is a way of providing a home with a family for a child or children who are currently unable to live with their birth families.
-In order to become a foster parent you will be required to complete an assessment process.
+In order to become a foster parent, you will be required to complete an assessment process.

 When it isn’t possible to reunite a child with their birth family they may move on to be adopted, or move to a long term foster placement.
 Birth parents of a child in foster care still hold parental responsibility; this responsibility is removed when an adoption order is made.